New home for Durham University Business School

 Estates project manager: Iain Ramage

 Durham University is planning to relocate its triple accredited Top 50 European Business School from Mill Hill Lane, to be at the heart of Durham City on Elvet Waterside.
 This is part of the Durham University Strategy 2017-2027 to deliver a student experience to rival anywhere in the world.
+The project is part of the Estates Masterplan and completion would follow delivery of the Infrastructure Project which aims to develop infrastructure to support the safe movement of pedestrians and road users around the University estate.

 If this project goes ahead: